bryantanderson/flask-pinecone-RAG/README.md

-To run the flask app, first initialize the venv environment using
+To run the flask app, first install the required dependencies

 pip install -r requirements.txt